sunzidulislam/task/README.md

 ---

-## 🛠️ Step 2: Run the Backend (Laravel)
+## 🛠️ Step 2: Start the Backend (Laravel)

-1. Open another terminal window and navigate to the backend directory:
+1. In a **new terminal window**, navigate to the backend folder:

    ```bash
    cd backend
    ```

-2. Install PHP dependencies using Composer:
+2. Install PHP dependencies:

    ```bash
    composer install
    ```

-3. Copy the example environment file and set up the `.env`:
+3. Create your environment file:

    ```bash
    cp .env.example .env